uoe-haoyu/uoe-haoyu.github.io/_pages/about.md

 - *2025.10*: &nbsp;🎉🎉 Awarded the Danish DSSA Visit Grant to conduct a short-term research visit at the Medical Robotics Lab, University of Southern Denmark.

+- *2025.09*: &nbsp;🎯 Will serve as a Session Chair for the Special Session "Medical Tomography in the AI Era: From Smart Measurement to Clinical Translation" at IEEE International Instrumentation and Measurement Technology Conference 2026.
+See you in France 🇫🇷!

 - *2025.07*: &nbsp;🎉🎉 One paper accepted by <span style="color:#0066cc;">International Journal of Applied Earth Observation and Geoinformation</span>.